btoms20/RobotArm/README.md

 - [x] Software Basics (homing files, homing sequence)
 - [x] Open loop control (all 6 axis working)
 - [x] End Effector (servo gripper installed, configured and running)

-- [ ] Change DWC from mm to deg (our config is doing everything in mm, it would make more sense if we started using deg instead)
+- [ ] Change DWC from mm to deg (our config is doing everything in mm, it would make more sense if we started using degrees instead)
 - [ ] Get IK set up (3.5 beta)
 - [ ] Get robo viewer plugin set up on DWC
 - [ ] Install Panel Due on front of junction box
+- [ ] Enable Closed Loop Control

 ## 🎛️ Duet DWC Config File